Greville Janner: Fourth investigation and original CPS decision

 In 2013 and early 2014, Leicestershire Police searched Janner's home in north London and his offices in the House of Lords in connection with an enquiry linked to historical child abuse allegations.
 Janner insisted on his innocence.
 A file of evidence against Janner was sent to the CPS, but he was not interviewed by the police.

 On 16 April 2015, the CPS issued a statement indicating that they would not charge Janner owing to his poor health.
 During Leicestershire Police's Operation Enamel more than 20 men were interviewed who claimed Janner had abused them before they were adults.
 The CPS stated that the case met their evidential test for prosecution and they would have otherwise have prosecuted on 22 counts of indecent assaults and buggery, against nine persons which are alleged to have occurred between 1969 and 1988.

 They decided that it failed the public interest test, as Janner was diagnosed with Alzheimer's disease in 2009 and the associated dementia had progressed to a point where he could not engage with the court process, and his evidence could not be relied upon.
 This meant that a court case could not proceed.
 Four specialist medical practitioners, two acting for the prosecution and police and two for the defence, had confirmed the severity of Janner's dementia.
 Just over a week later, it emerged that although the four doctors agreed Janner had severe dementia they were not unanimous on the six points listed in the CPS statement.
 Only one was asked if Janner could be faking the condition, a suggestion which was categorically dismissed.

+However, witnesses have testified that Janner was not only lucid in 2013 but was also seen driving his car.

 Alison Saunders, the Director of Public Prosecutions, stated that the earlier decisions made by police and the CPS not to prosecute were wrong.
 A retired High Court judge, Sir Richard Henriques, was appointed to carry out an independent investigation of all matters involving the CPS which related to the case.
 Henriques' report was published in January 2016 (see below).

 Saunders told the London Evening Standard a week later: "My job is not to be populist.
 It's not to make decisions on the basis of what people want.
 It's about making the right decisions."
 On 16 April 2015, a few hours after the CPS decision, the Labour Party suspended Janner from membership of the party.

 "Lord Janner is a man of great integrity and high repute with a long and unblemished record of public service", his family said in a statement issued at the time of the CPS decision in April 2015.
 "He is entirely innocent of any wrongdoing.
 As the Crown Prosecution Service indicated today, this decision [not to prosecute] does not mean or imply that any of the allegations that have been made are established or that Lord Janner is guilty of any offence."